prof3ssorSt3v3/mad9034/docs/assignments/warmup2.md

 ::: tip Presentation

-Prepare to share your observations in class.Each team will do a 2-3 minute oral presentation.
+Prepare to share your observations in class.
+Each team will do a 2-3 minute oral presentation.
 (No slides/etc required) Your team will be marked in class.

 :::